-The Oscars bring back red carpet glam in whites and gold
+The Oscars bring back red carpet glam in whites, reds, gold

 “I am a lucky, lucky man,” he said, while Robinson was grateful for no baby spit up.

 Amanda Seyfried chose vibrant red from Armani Prive, her hair in an Old Hollywood side-swept updo.
 It was among a slew of classic princess cuts, hers a strapless look with a plunging neckline.
+Halle Berry was a loner in mauve, unfurling her light-as-air train on the carpet with her hair in a short crop.

-Emerald Fennell, the pregnant best director nominee for “Promising Young Woman,” smiled bright in a flowing spring green and pink gown.
+New mom Emerald Fennell, best director nominee for “Promising Young Woman,” smiled bright in a flowing spring green and pink gown.
 Lately, she’s been making up personas to match her outfits.
 She topped off the look with sparkly lilac eye shadow.

 “So tonight I am Susan your pottery teacher who has a business opportunity for you which is absolutely not a pyramid scheme,” she said.